Akinesia112/Google-Map-API-web-crawler/README.md

     maps = googlemaps.Client(key=YOUR_API_KEY )
     result = maps.places_nearby(location=(lat,lng), radius=,type=)

+    Required parameters:
+    - Location : the center of the search range (latitude and longitude)
+    - Radius : the radius of the search area (m)
-  Return format: Json
+    - Return format: Json

-  Common optional parameters: type (the type of location to search for)
+    - Common optional parameters: type (the type of location to search for)

+  Return the result after calling with URL, and then use Python to parse the data.

 ▌Show in Google Map